 We can’t deny the fact that having a smartphone is convenient but if you leave your device open for everyone to access, you are putting yourself at risk.
-Security should always be a priority for all our devices because they are a gold mine for personal data especially with the use of apps and emails.
+Security should always be a priority for all our devices because they are a gold mine for personal data, especially with the use of apps and emails.
 The good thing is more and more companies are becoming aware of the cyber crimes committed through accessing emails and applications and they are doing their own step to protect their users.
 But which ones can really protect you?

 What is authentication?

 Let’s talk about authentication first.
-Authentication is used to ensure that you are really the person who you claim to be.
+Authentication is used to ensure that you are really the person you claim to be.
 A powerful combo of username and password should create a system that identifies and verifies your identity.

 Social networks and other websites use this system to verify the user’s identity before they let someone in.
-But we know that few clicks can create an email address in seconds which can be used to disguise as someone else using a fake account.
-An email authentication may not be as effective on securing your identity as anyone can create multiple email accounts.
+But we know that a few clicks can create an email address in seconds which can be used to disguise as someone else using a fake account.
+An email authentication may not be as effective in securing your identity as anyone can create multiple email accounts.

 Social Network Authentication